Applying for Student Loans

 Applying for private student loans

 After you've explored scholarships, grants, work-study, and federal loans, if you still have a funding gap, consider a private student loan from a bank or private lender.
-Spend some time comparing rates and terms to find the best fit for your needs.
-Your school’s financial aid office can help you get started.
+A student (usually with a cosigner), parent, or creditworthy individual (such as relatives, a guardian, or a spouse) can take out and pay for a private student loan.
+It’s important to compare private loans to find the best fit for your needs.

 Tips for choosing a private student loan:

 Compare rates and terms.
 Loans differ, so read all of the materials and disclosures.
 Make sure you understand the terms, interest rates, fees, and repayment options on each of the loans you are considering.
 Your school’s financial aid office can help you get started.

 Consider a cosigner.
 Loans (and their interest rates) are based on your creditworthiness and your ability to pay.
 Most high school graduates haven’t had a chance to build a credit history.
 If a parent or other creditworthy individual cosigns the loan with you, it may give you a better chance of approval.

 Ask for advice.
 Ask your parent or guardian, your guidance counselor, or anyone else you trust to learn more about the process of taking out loans to pay for college.